 Are you interested in working in the government for the summer or after you graduate?
 If so, The Center for Disability Resources (CDR) would like to tell you about a great opportunity for Syracuse University and SUNY ESF students!

 The Workforce Recruitment Program for College Students with Disabilities (WRP), coordinated by the Office of Disability Employment Policy (ODEP) and the U.S. Department of Defense, is a recruitment and referral program that connects federal and private sector employers with highly motivated college students, graduate students, and recent graduates with disabilities who are eager to prove their abilities in the workplace through summer or permanent jobs.

-To participate in the Workforce Recruitment Program (WRP), individuals applying in the fall of 2020 for the 2021 database (taken from the WRP FAQ):
+To participate in the Workforce Recruitment Program (WRP), individuals applying must (taken from the WRP FAQ):

 - Be a person with a disability and eligible for hiring under the Schedule A Hiring Authority for persons with disabilities.

 - Be a current, full-time, degree-seeking, post-secondary student OR have graduated from such an institution on or after April 1, 2018.

 - Students may also participate if they meet all of the other requirements for the program but are taking a reduced course load due to a disability or if they are taking less than a substantially full-time load in the enrollment period immediately prior to graduation.

 - Again, WRP also allows recent graduates who have graduated within two and a half years of the December release of the database to participate, so those that graduated from a postsecondary program in April 2018 or more recently are eligible.
 Candidates who graduated prior to April 2018 are not eligible to participate this year.